tracy2811/3d-editor/front-end/README.md

 # 3D Edtior - Frontend

-Current frontend is a single webpage using React and Bootstrap and use old api.
+Current frontend is a single webpage using React and Bootstrap.
 We may need to separate pages using react-router and keep its update with our back-end.

-## Getting started
+## Setup

 1. Download and install dependencies